danielcarrijo/spotify-react-laravel/README.md

 ```bash
 php artisan migrate
 ```
-and then uncomment what is inside the function "run" in database/seeds/DatabaseSeeder.php and run.
+and then uncomment what is inside the function "run" in `database/seeds/DatabaseSeeder.php and run`.
 IMPORTANT:: RUN THE SEEDS BEFORE DOING ANY MANUAL INSERTION, OTHERWISE THE PIVOT TABLE WILL BE DAMAGED

 ```bash
 php artisan db:seed